HEALFORM/healform-display-widget/README.md

 <img src="https://img.shields.io/github/package-json/v/dmnktoe/myhealform-display-widget.svg">
 </p>

+This app displays the name of the patient of the current HEALFORM appointment in Kassel on the website (in the widget) and updates it in real-time.

 ## Configuration

-Set the following environment variables
+Set the following environment variables.

 | Variable | Default | Notes                          |
 | -------- | ------- | ------------------------------ |